NotionCue

 This category only applies to, and is only scored for, sites that sell products or services.
 It covers the agentic commerce protocol landscape at a level of technical depth most merchant-facing content has not yet reached.

-import { paymentMiddleware } from 'x402-express';
+import { paymentMiddleware } from 'agent-payment-middleware';

 app.use('/api/premium-data', paymentMiddleware({